smbc-digital/leaflet-mapping-solution/README.md

 ```
 ## Tech note

-As it stand the application will run only as npm version 16.13.1
+As it stand the application will run only as node version 16.13.1
 To start you so "npm start"